gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 they do, they're as quick as birds."
 The less I thrashed around, the longer it would be before they noticed me.
 I hoped.

-Five, six, seven...
-I counted fifteen heartbeats.
+Five, six, seven…  I counted fifteen heartbeats.
 The current let go of me, but I waited until my back bobbed up out of the water before sculling forward.
 I had no idea what direction I was going.
 The chamber was completely dark.
 The only sound was the soft splash my arms made in the water.